 First used in hospitals to help aid healing and rehabilitation, adjustable beds began to enter the home market in the 1970s and have become almost commonplace today for seniors, those with chronic pain and even those who just want a fully customizable sleep experience.

-The 3 best mattresses for adjustable beds
+What are the best mattresses for adjustable beds?

 To determine which mattresses are the best for adjustable beds, we compared the mattresses’ durability, comfort, special features, prices, home trial length, warranties and reviews by real consumers.
 The innerspring mattresses we featured are flexible enough to work well with adjustable bed frames.
 Each of these mattresses will provide a comfortable sleep for many years to come.
 In the case of damage, they are backed by solid warranties.